KxSystems/docs-v1/docs/cloud/aws/getting-data-in.md

 visible to your cluster (e.g. the front/backend in diagram below).
 Private IP addresses are retained by that instance until the instance is terminated.
-Public access may be direct to either of these domains, or you may prefer to set up a classic ‘demilitarized zone’ for kdb+ access (see below).
+Public access may be direct to either of these domains, or you may prefer to set up a classic [‘demilitarized zone’](security) for kdb+ access.

 An elastic IP address is usually your public IPv4 address, known to your quants/users/applications, and is reachable from the Internet and